ThomasLengeling/KinectPV2/README.md

 #### Reference and tutorial coming soon

 [Webpage](http://codigogenerativo.com/kinect-2-0-library-for-processing/) with tutorial and some couple of useful things.

-#### Install Processing 3.0
+### Install for Processing 3.0

 -
 - Install the [Kinect for Windows SDK v2](http://www.microsoft.com/en-us/kinectforwindows/default.aspx)
-    - Install the library using ProcessingContributed Library Manager
+    - Install the library using Processing Contributed Library Manager
     - Manual install, download the latest KinectPV2 version from the releases tab, and copy the KinectPV2 folder into your processing libraries sketch folder.
 - Enjoy